 You may be wondering whether a website like Airbnb needs a high-quality and attractive design.
-The reason for this question is that many people believe that such major marketplaces put the conversions and functionality aspects first.
+The reason for this question is that many people believe that while building a website like Airbnb you should put the conversions and functionality aspects first.

-However, the first thing you see when visiting the e-commerce website is its design.
+However, the first thing you see when visiting Airbnb is its design.
 This way, your initial impression, and consequently, further purchases completely depend on this crucial aspect.